Zefrain/Zefrain.github.io/my-website/docs/TOC/system/ostep/virtualization.md

 - __Running__: a process is on a processro
 - __Ready__: a process is ready to run but for some reason the OS has chosen not to run it as a given moment
-- __Blocked__: a process has performed some kind of operation that makes it not ready to run until some other event take place. (etc. keybord input)
+- __Blocked__: a process has performed some kind of operation that makes it not ready to run until some other event take place. (e.g., keybord input)

 ![](img/fig4.2.svg)